PicnicSupermarket/error-prone-support/workshop/README.md

 Tips:

+* Go through the exercises in the proposed order.
 * The `XXX:` comments explains what needs to happen.
 * See the test cases for each Refaster rule by looking for the name of the Refaster rule prefixed with `test`.
 For example, the